The Scottish Fisheries Museum is home to the Buckland Foundation, an organisation founded to support contemporary fisheries research.

 The administration of the funds and the appointment of the Professor are undertaken by three Trustees and a Clerk who, together, comprise the Buckland Foundation and whose registered office is based here at the Scottish Fisheries Museum.
 Thanks to a further bequest by Mr. Frederick Smith of Grimsby, the Foundation is also able to support summer studentships to enable undergraduates to undertake projects in centres of fishery expertise including, on occasion, the Scottish Fisheries Museum.

-Click for the most recent Report of the Trustees
+Click for the current and previous Report of the Trustees

 The museum is also home to the Buckland Collection, the remnants of the UK’s first fisheries museum.

 Click for photographs of the Buckland Collection of fish casts

 For enquiries about the Buckland Foundation and its publications, please click to Contact the Buckland Foundation.